njm08/neptune-eye/README.md

 ## Docker

 The application can be run in Docker images.
 This way you do not need to install the dependencies locally.
-There are two Docker images provided.
+There are several Docker images provided.
 They are based on the Docker images provided by _Ultralytics_.

 - __Jetpack6__: Specialized Docker image for the NVIDIA Jetson Orin Nano running Jetpack 6.
 This image has GPU support.